 A minimum of 42 approved semester units in the 600 series in a 60 unit Education Doctoral program must be earned in residence at Sacramento State.
 For the Doctor of Physical Therapy program, No fewer than 60 semester units shall be completed in residence at Sacramento State.
 At the discretion of the appropriate campus authority, courses required for the DPT that are completed at another CSU campus may apply toward the residency requirement.

 Graduate Writing Assessment Requirement (GWAR)

 A reading knowledge of a foreign language may be required in some liberal arts areas.
-Students should consult their Graduate Coordinator to determine if foreign language requirements apply in the particular field in which they plan to take the doctoral or master’s degree.
+Students should consult their advisors to determine if foreign language requirements apply in the particular field in which they plan to take the doctoral or master’s degree.

 Advancement to Candidacy

 Advancement to Master’s Candidacy

 Each student who plans to become a candidate for a master’s degree is required to do the following:

 - be admitted to classified graduate standing in the graduate degree curriculum for which candidacy is sought;

 - complete at least 40 percent of the graduate degree coursework and meet any special departmental requirements in the field in which they propose to take the degree; and

 - file an application for advancement to candidacy for the master’s degree.